DanielHC16/portia-compiler/portia-td/portia_fsa.md

 The FSAs are connected at specific states:

-- **Integer → Long**: State 297 connects integer FSA to long FSA
+- **Integer → Long**: State 297 connects integer FSA to long FSA (after 10 digits)
+- **Long → Float/Double**: Decimal point transitions (`.`) from Long states (313, 315, 317, 319, 321, 323, 325, 327, 329, 331, 333, 335) lead to state 337, which is the entry point for Float/Double FSAs handling the fractional part
-- **Float → Double**: State 350 connects float FSA to double FSA
+- **Float → Double**: State 350 connects float FSA to double FSA Part 1 (after 7 fractional digits)
+- **Double Part 1 → Part 2**: State 366 connects double FSA Part 1 to Part 2 (after 8 fractional digits in Part 1)

+**Note**:
+- State 337 is shared as an intermediate continuation state in Integer and Long FSAs, and as the entry point for Float/Double FSAs
-**Note**: Identifier FSA starts independently at state 0 and does not connect to numerical literal FSAs.
+- Identifier FSA starts independently at state 0 and does not connect to numerical literal FSAs.
 The lexer determines which FSA to use based on the first character encountered (alphabetic for identifiers, digit for numerical literals).